teamfam2014/webdev/projects/rmdb/exercises/exercise_07.md

 Make sure you don't remove the movie from the UI until the server responds with a `200 OK`, just in case something goes wrong on the server!

 If you haven't already implemented an "Delete Movie" feature, do that first in the [challenges section of exercise 6](https://github.com/AndrewSouthpaw/webdev/blob/master/projects/rmdb/exercises/exercise_06.md#allow-a-movie-to-be-deleted).

+### Handle error cases

+Right now we've only managed the happy path, but things are bound to go wrong.
+Gracefully handle errors when they come back from the server.
+An easy way to trigger errors is to turn off your `json-server` once you've loaded your app.